Home Compare ORCL vs TOST

 Oracle vs Toast: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Oracle carrying a narrow edge on valuation.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with Oracle carrying a narrow edge on growth.
+Toast still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.